 The weight of elder care falls unevenly, often on women, often on whoever is geographically closest, and often without formal acknowledgment of the cost.
 This is an injustice worth naming and a problem that requires active distribution rather than passive absorption by the nearest available person.
 If you are not the primary caregiver, the question to ask is not "is everything being handled?" but "who is handling it, and what does that cost them, and what can I do to share that cost?"
 The answer to the first question being yes is not sufficient information.
 Someone is carrying something.
 Whether you participate in carrying it is a choice.

 There will be grief involved in caring for someone who is aging, even while they are still alive.
 The loss is incremental: the loss of the version of them you knew, of the relationship you had, of the future interactions you anticipated.
 This is a real grief, and it can be acknowledged without being disabling.
 Naming it as grief rather than frustration or inconvenience is useful.
 It is also worth acknowledging that the person who is aging is experiencing a version of this loss far more directly than you are.
-They are losing not just capabilities but their sense of themselves.
+They are losing capabilities and, at the same time, their sense of themselves.
 The care that meets that requires something beyond logistics.
 It requires presence: the willingness to sit with the difficulty rather than manage it from a distance.

 What They Actually Want